JonathanC13/python_ref/Structures/ok.md

     3. register/register operations (load and store); and
     4. simple instruction format.

+    - A load-store architecture: load data into registers, process data, store results.
+    - Fixed-length 32-bit instructions, or 16-bit Thumb
+    instructions
+    - 3-address instruction formats.

+      ARM uses a load-store model for memory access which means that only load/store (LDR and STR) instructions can access memory.
+While on x86 most instructions are allowed to directly operate on data in memory, on ARM data must be moved from memory into registers before being operated on.
+This means that incrementing a 32-bit value at a particular memory address on ARM would require three types of instructions (load, increment, and store) to first load the value at a particular address into a register, increment it within the register, and store it back to the memory from the register.

+    - I/O
+      - Memory-mapped IO devices: Devices appear as addressable locations in ARM memory map.
+      - Reading and writing to devices use load-store instructions.
+      - Peripherals attract processor’s attention by normal interrupt requests, normal (IRQ) or fast (FIQ).
+      - Most interrupt sources connect to IRQ input, one or two time-critical sources connect to high-priority FIQ.
+      - Interrupts comprise a special form of exceptions.

+    - Processor Modes

+        ARM supports 7 modes of operation.
+        • User (unprivileged) Mode: Used by most applications.
+        While processor in this mode, program being executed does not have access to protected system resources.

+        • Exception (privileged) Modes: Used to run system software.
+Have full access to system resources.
+Modes can be exchanged freely.
+          1. Supervisor Mode: Used by operating system.
+          2. Abort Mode: Entered in response to memory fault.
+          3. Undefined Mode: Entered when processor attempts an supported instructions.
+          4. Fast Interrupt Mode: Entered when processor receives signal from fast interrupt source.
+Fast interrupt cannot be interrupted but can interrupt a normal interrupt.
+          5. Interrupt Mode: Entered when processor receives signal from interrupt source.
+          6. System Mode: Used for running certain privileged operating system tasks.

   **Intel x86 CISC machine**, below
     Taught Intel x86 Microprocessor systems like Registers, Addressing Modes, I/O systems, Interrupts